nerijusdu/vesa/README.md

 Other:
 - [X] Web GUI
 - [ ] Generate github actions for deployment
-  - [ ] Ping api to deploy newer version instead of ssh
+  - [ ] Api endpoint to deploy newer version instead of ssh
-- [X] Authentication
 - [ ] Secret manager
-- [X] Project management
-  - [X] Edit project
-  - [ ] Delete project with all resources
-  - [X] Start, stop, restart containers
-  - [X] Pull latest containers
-  - [ ] Cascade projects when deleting resources
-  - [ ] Compose projects of templates

-## Implementation details

-- `Project` will be the main entity
-- You can add docker containers to projects
-- You can add nginx sites to projects